The Top 5 Reasons Why Your Smoke Alarm Is Beeping

 Smoke alarms have an average life expectancy of about ten years.
 The NFPA recommends homeowners replace their smoke detectors every ten years.
 If your alarm is beeping and you can’t figure out why take it down and check the manufacturer’s date on the back.
 If it is nearing ten years old, replace it.

 Smoke detectors save lives.
-Almost two-thirds of home fire deaths resulted from fires in homes with no smoke detectors or no working smoke detectors, according to data from the NFPA.
+Almost three-fifths of home fire deaths resulted from fires in homes with no smoke detectors or no working smoke detectors, according to data from the NFPA.
 If your smoke alarm is not working for some reason or beeping and driving you crazy, it’s critical to figure it out right away.